Love your Locals: Victorian Grasslands, OBPs and EBBs (Year 5 - 8)

 Register your students and join us live using Adobe Connect on a computer (hooked up to a screen or interactive whiteboard) or electronic device.
 You will watch a live video stream and will need sound to hear the conversation.
 Students will be able to type questions via a live chat box - no camera or microphone is required.

-This student web conference links with the Victorian Curriculum Levels 5-8: Science.
+This student webinar links with the Victorian Curriculum Levels 5-8: Science.

 - Connect with experts to learn about critically endangered species